expo/expo/docs/pages/eas-update/how-eas-update-works.md

 ## Practical overview

 Now that we're familiar with the core concepts of EAS Update, let's talk about how this process occurs.

-When an Expo project with the `expo-updates` library is built, we include native Android and iOS code that will check for new updates on launch.
-By the way, when the modules checks for an update and when it downloads it is [configurable](../../versions/latest/config/app.md#updates).
+When an Expo project that includes `expo-updates` is built the included native Android and iOS code is responsible for managing, fetching, parsing, and validating updates.

-By default, the app will check for an update when it's opened according to the [Expo Update Protocol](/technical-specs/expo-updates-0/).
-If the app finds an update that is newer than the current update inside the app, it will download it and run it.
-If the app does not find a newer update, it will instead run the update that was embedded inside the app at build time.
+When the library checks for updates and when it downloads them is [configurable](../../versions/latest/config/app.md#updates).
+By default the library will check for an update when it is opened.
+If an update newer than the current running update is found, it will download and run the newer update.
+If the library does not find a newer update, it will instead run the newest downloaded update, falling back to the update that was embedded inside the app at build time if none have been downloaded.

-The app downloads an update in two phases.
-First, it downloads the most recent update _manifest_.
-A manifest contains information about the update, including a list of assets that are required to run the update.
-Assets are things like images, JavaScript, font files, etc...

-The second phase of the update is when the app downloads the assets needed to run the update.
-For instance, if your update contains a new image, the app will download the new image asset before running the update.
-To help users get updates quickly and reliably, it's important to keep our updates as small as possible.
+`expo-updates` downloads updates in two phases.
+First, it downloads the most recent update _manifest_, which contains information about the update including a list of assets (images, JavaScript bundles, font files, etc...) that are required to run the update.
+Second, the library downloads the assets specified in the manifest that is has not yet downloaded from prior updates.
+For instance, if an update contains a new image, the library will download the new image asset before running the update.
+To help end-users get updates quickly and reliably, updates should be kept as small as possible.

-To help in the second phase of this process, the `expo-updates` module will also only download assets that the app does not currently contain, so users will only download new assets.

-If the app is able to download the manifest (phase 1) and all the required assets (phase 2) before the `fallbackToCacheTimeout` setting, then the app will run the new update immediately on launch.
-If the app is not able to get the manifest and assets in time, the app will continue to download the new update in the background.
-Then on the next launch of the app, assuming the update was fully downloaded successfully, the new update will run.
+If the library is able to download the manifest (phase 1) and all the required assets (phase 2) before the `fallbackToCacheTimeout` setting, then the new update will run immediately upon launch.
+If the library is not able to fetch the manifest and assets within `fallbackToCacheTimeout`, it will continue to download the new update in the background and will run it upon the next launch.

 <ImageSpotlight alt="Update download timeline" src="/static/images/eas-update/process.png" />